 Dr. Peter Hotez brings a unique perspective to his work.
-As a world-renowned vaccine scientist, he has spent his career studying “neglected tropical diseases” like malaria, West Nile Virus, and Zika in the planet’s most remote and impoverished places.
-In fact, he and a colleague coined the term.
+As a world-renowned vaccine scientist, he has spent his career studying “neglected tropical diseases” like malaria, West Nile Virus, and Zika in the planet’s most inaccessible and impoverished places.
+He and a colleague coined the term.
 Over the past three decades, he has developed lifesaving treatments for some of the deadliest illnesses — and witnessed the tragic consequences when vaccines are not available.

 This week Dr. Hotez addressed nearly 200 grassroots advocates at the UN Foundation’s Shot@Life Summit, an annual gathering of health care providers, nurses, parents, students, and citizens who understand why vaccines are vital for providing all people — especially children — the opportunity for a healthy future.
 That’s why the United Nations and all 193 member states have made protecting children from preventable diseases a key pillar of Sustainable Development Goal 3: Good Health and Well-Being.